Where to eat Khao Soi in Chiang Mai

 Khao Soi Khun Yai

 This mom’n’pop-style restaurant, which translates to ‘Grandma’s Khao Soi’, can be easily missed as it looks more like a small private Thai house with no English signs around.
 The Khao Soi here is extremely popular as its broth is very intense as oppose many others that can be often quite watery.
+Locals love Khao Soi Khun-Jay for its incredibly creamy and delightfully tasting Khao Soi.
+This modest neighbourhood restaurant has an open kitchen in the rear where you can watch and smell the big pots of their renowned curry being prepared.
+People frequently enter the restaurant between 10:00 and 14:00 to savour the unique khao soi.
+The few seats are totally taken up around midday during peak hours, however because to the speedy service, there is little wait time.
+Remember that the curries do occasionally sell out.
 Come before noon as it gets quickly busy here.

 Location: Sri Poom Road near Wat Kuan Kama Open: Monday-Saturday, 10:00-14:00